 I’ll show you how to select a good candidate for rooting, how to make it sprout, and how to continue growing it as a houseplant.

 And I’ve answered frequently asked questions about growing ginger here.

 1 Choose a Living Ginger Root

-If you’re planning to eat your ginger, you may wish to start with organically-grown ginger, free of growth retardants, if possible.
+TIP: If you’re planning to eat your ginger, if possible, start with organically-grown ginger, free of growth retardants.